klundberg/klundberg.github.io/_posts/2015-04-15-capturing-objects-weakly-in-instance-method-references-in-swift.md

 A viable solution needs a way to make the instance method we want to call reference self weakly, and do the right thing when the weak self reference happens to be nil.
 To do this, we need to take advantage of another neat swift feature: static method references.

-**Static method references** are an esoteric feature of Swift types.
+**Static instance method references** are an esoteric feature of Swift types.
 To get a raw reference to the `clearMemory` method in swift, you can do this:

 {% highlight swift %}
 let clearMethod = MemoryCache.clearMemory